phoboslab/jsmpeg/README.md

 - `maxAudioLag` – when streaming, the maximum enqueued audio length in seconds.
 - `videoBufferSize` – when streaming, size in bytes for the video decode buffer.
 Default 512*1024 (512kb).
 You may have to increase this for very high bitrates.
 - `audioBufferSize` – when streaming, size in bytes for the audio decode buffer.
 Default 128*1024 (128kb).
 You may have to increase this for very high bitrates.
+- `onVideoDecode(decoder, time)` – A callback that is called after each decoded and rendered video frame
+- `onAudioDecode(decoder, time)` – A callback that is called after each decoded audio frame

 All options except from `canvas` can also be used with the HTML Element through `data-` attributes.
 E.g. to specify looping and autoplay in JavaScript: